jupitercow/sewn-in-simple-seo/readme.txt

 *	Choose which post types it is added to (posts and pages by default)
 *	Integrates nicely with the Sewn In XML Sitemap plugin, so they get merged into one panel for editing

-# Sewn In Simple SEO

 A nice and simple way to create XML Sitemaps when a page or post is saved.
 Very simple, no cruft or extra features you won't use.

-## Control what post types are added
+= Control what post types are added =

 By default only pages and posts are added, but you can remove either of those and/or add more using this filter: